 3. Recommend Connection For Flex Line Riser: See Fig.6A. & Fig. 6D.
 Loosen nut and separate cold water riser tube from faucet shank.
 Gently bend riser tube so that the Feed Water Adapter (Fig 5) fits onto the faucet shank.
+If your riser tube has no built-in washer, then fit the cone-shaped washer provided onto the riser tube.
 Connect the riser tube, the feed water adapter, and faucet shank together and tighten.